Applied maths is part of De Montfort University CertHE in forensic collision investigation.

 The second part of the module applies these tools to collision investigation or more precisely to mechanics problems.
 On the way it also introduces some new topics and provides some new ways of examining mechanics based problems.

-Degrees of freedom, Equations of motion, Trigonometrical functions, Differentiation, Vectors, Force vectors, Torques, Circular motion.
+The first topic is a refresh using the book Maths for science followed by 8 further topics; Degrees of freedom, Equations of motion, Trigonometrical functions, Differentiation, Vectors, Force vectors, Torques, Circular motion.